 Now for the real fun, dig a hole in the shape of your new area that is about 10 inches deep to make room for the landscaping fabric, road base, and sand, while leaving enough room for the final layer of bricks, stones, or pavers to sit just above the ground when set.

 One last thought here, you are going to be digging out a heck of a lot of dirt, so have somewhere in your landscaping to dump it sorted out before you begin.
 Not sure what to do with it?
 Why not make a raised garden or fill a few planters instead of paying someone to haul it away?

 The foundation of your new hard surface starts with tamping the soil down to form a smooth solid base.
 The best way to do this is to rent a gas-powered tamper.
 Not only will this make the job go faster, but it does a better job and you will find it easier to keep the necessary drainage slope.

 Next, comes laying the landscaping fabric down to cover the entire “floor” area.
-If you need to use more than one piece, be sure to overlap by at least 6 inches to avoid bleed through.
+If you use more than one piece, be sure to overlap by at least 6 inches to avoid bleed through.

 Add your edging at this point, making sure that the top of the edging will sit just below the top of the final layer of your paver surface.
 Use aluminum edging if possible so that your string trimmer does not destroy it the first time you edge the lawn

 Next, pour in the road base and level it with a rake to give a smooth surface that continues to maintain the drainage slope.
 I recommend using peagravel as it is big enough to allow for water drainage but small enough to be raked smooth.
 The layer of road base should be approximately six inches deep.

 On top of this goes a layer of sand that will be thick enough to ensure the bricks, stones, or pavers you plan to use sit about 3/8th of an inch above the edging.
 This way when you run the tamper over the final layer it will sink down to where it will be flush with the edging.